-Any form of income-earning activity--including internships--requires prior authorization from USCIS (US Citizenship & Immigration Services).
+Any form of income-earning activity--including internships--requires prior authorization from DHS (the US Department of Homeland Security).

 Below are the 4 forms of legal employment available to students in F-1 status:

 Students in F-1 status may engage in On Campus Employment immediately upon their first semester of attendance.
 Limited positions are available in the Bookstore, Computer Center, Academic Skills Center, and Human Resources.
 Students must contact these offices directly to pursue these opportunities; the Office of International Student Advisors does not serve as a referral source.
 Employment is limited to 20 hours per week while school is in session but may be full-time during official school breaks, such as winter, spring, and summer.
 Students may engage in On Campus Employment only while maintaining F-1 status and up to the completion of studies.

 2. Curricular Practical Training (CPT)

 Specific information on Curricular Practical Training (CPT) may be obtained at one of the information sessions on Work in the US held each semester.
 Click here for the current semester's Information Session Schedule.
 Students interested in CPT should attend a Work in the US session and consult the Career & Internship Center (B202) to attend one of their Internship Orientations one semester prior to registering for an internship course.
 After one academic year in F-1 status, students may participate in credit-bearing, paid or unpaid internships listed in the FIT catalogue.
 Authorization must be received from the International Student Advisor and DHS before starting the internship.
 CPT is limited to the length of the credit-bearing course that requires the internship.
 This time will not be deducted from the 12 months of Optional Practical Training (see below).